worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

 # Where next

 We've touched on many GraphQL concepts as we went.
 However, we've barely scratched the surface.
 If you want a deeper understanding of GraphQL you can consult the [official GraphQL documentation](https://graphql.org/learn/) or follow along to the completely free [How To GraphQL Resources](https://www.howtographql.com).

+If you followed along, you can keep adding features to your version.
+If you want to start from ours, you can find it below.

+<iframe height="800px" width="100%" src="https://repl.it/@ritza/GraphQL-FM?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>